Strong City Baltimore’s Neighborhood Programs are at the heart of our efforts to build and strengthen people and neighborhoods in our city.

 We believe that a strong neighborhood must include engaged residents who work together to tackle tough issues, from crime to trash dumping to a lack of jobs.
 When a neighborhood seeks Strong City’s help, we coach residents to take advantage of the assets on their blocks and build relationships with their neighbors to form block networks and strengthen neighborhood associations.
 At the same time, we connect neighborhoods to citywide resources and larger coalitions to build power and leverage resources.

-Our conviction that social change begins with neighborhood organizing has yielded positive results in Remington, Barclay, Harwood, the York Road corridor, and beyond.
-Recently, we were asked to apply our expertise to developing a community improvement plan for the Brooklyn-Curtis Bay-Brooklyn Park area.
+Our conviction that social change begins with neighborhood organizing has yielded positive results on the York Road corridor, Barclay, the Waverlies and beyond.

 As a citywide organization, we stand ready to join forces with anyone who shares our vision, and we are open to working in any part of the city.